 Smart tax planning can help you save more for retirement and keep more of what you’ve already saved.
 Consider these tax-efficient retirement planning strategies.

-Consider these strategies to help you reduce your taxable income, generate tax-advantaged growth potential in your retirement accounts and keep more of what you’ve worked so hard to save.
+Consider these strategies to help you potentially reduce your taxable income, generate tax-advantaged growth potential in your retirement accounts and keep more of what you’ve worked so hard to save.

-The deadline to make a contribution to an Individual Retirement Account (IRA) for any given tax year is the due date of your federal income tax return—typically on or around April 15—of the following calendar year for most individual taxpayers (April 18, 2023 for tax year 2022).
+The deadline to make a contribution to an Individual Retirement Account (IRA) for any given tax year is the due date of your federal income tax return of the following calendar year for most individual taxpayers.
+April 15, 2024 for tax year 2023.
 Note the two primary types of IRAs:

 - Traditional IRAs, contributions to which may be tax deductible; or

 - Roth IRAs, for potential tax-free distributions if certain conditions are met.1 Roth IRAs are funded with after-tax contributions.

-If you are self-employed or a small business owner, consider establishing a Simplified Employee Pension Plan (SEP IRA) (which is an IRA-based retirement plan) and funding a SEP IRA with employer contributions made under that plan.
+If you are self-employed or a small business owner, consider establishing an IRA-based retirement plan such as a Simplified Employee Pension Plan (SEP IRA), and fund that SEP IRA with employer contributions made under that plan.
 Note that if your business employs any employees, the SEP IRA will likely have to cover the employees as well if they qualify.
-For 2022, the maximum employer contribution to a SEP IRA (or to your own SEP IRA) is the lesser of (a) 25% of your employees’ eligible compensation (or, if you are self-employed, 20% of your net earnings from self-employment), or (b) $61,000 for 2022 (in 2023, this amount increases to $66,000 for the 2023 tax year), and the deadline to contribute is the due date of the federal income tax return for your business, which typically has the same due date as your individual federal income tax return.3
+For 2023, the maximum employer contribution to a SEP IRA (or to your own SEP IRA) is the lesser of (a) 25% of your employees’ eligible compensation (or, if you are self-employed, 20% of your net earnings from self-employment), or (b) $66,000 for 2023, and the deadline to contribute is the due date of the federal income tax return for your business, which typically has the same due date as your individual federal income tax return.3